-The researcher used primary data collected from sampled foreign investors, officers, and officials in Ethiopian Investment commission using Likert scale type closed ended questions and open ended questions.
-Different questionnaires were developed for foreign investors and employees of Ethiopian Investment Commission.
-Besides to this, semi-structure interview was conducted with team leaders of promotion directorate, follow up and after care directorate of textile and garment, agro processing and leather, leather products directorate, and law directorate of Ethiopian investment commission.
+The researcher is used primary data collection from sampled foreign investors, officers, and officials in Ethiopian Investment commission using Likert scale type closed ended questions and open ended questions.
+A different questionnaire is developed for foreign investors for individuals.
+Besides to this, semi-structure interview has been conducted with team leaders of promotion directorate, follow up and after care directorate of Ethiopian investment commission.

-3.5 Procedures Data Collection
+3.5 Procedures of Data Collection

-The questionnaires were distributed to the respondents at Ethiopian investment commission, Ethiopian Textile Industry Development Institute (TIDI), Ethiopian Agro processing institutes and Ethiopian Leather Industry Development Institute (TIDI).
-Volunteers from each of the institute and the commission participated in distributing and collecting of questionnaire beside the researcher.
+The questionnaires were distributed to the respondents at Ethiopian investment commission, to One stop service directorate, follow up and after care directorate employee and foreign investors those who came to get new investment license, for support and aftercare service and to get new information from the commission and other manufacturing sectors.
 Regarding the interview, all the targeted interviewees were contacted through the cooperation letter from the university and time scheduled was prepared.
-Then, the researcher himself conducted the interview.
+Then, the researcher himself was conducting the interview.